lubien/fly-replay-demo/README.md

 ## How this works?

-This repo contains two fly apps: `fly-replay-app` and `fly-replay-app`.
+This repo contains two fly apps: `fly-replay-app` and `fly-replay-blog`.
 The blog app doesn't need to know anything about how Fly-Replay works, the real magic happens in `fly-replay-app`.

 At `fly-replay-app` [index.js](https://github.com/lubien/fly-replay-demo/blob/ca0a448205314214206ffe8ffe2d824beb69bf03/replay-app/index.js#L5-L8)